WhiskersReneeWe/data_engineering_curriculum/README.md

-# data_engineering_curriculum
+# My Data Engineering Curriculum
-### Courses that I am studying right now to be a better full-stack data person
+### Courses that I am studying right now to be a better full-stack data person.
+This curriculum is purely driven by self interests and inner motivations

 ## Database